gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 #### Leadership and Influence:

-- Organized and hosted 2 tech meetups in the local developer community.
+- Organized Smart India Hackathon as a part of SJCET Startup Bootcamp IEDC.
+- Hosted various events in college.

 #### Networking:

-- Strong networking skills demonstrated through active participation in industry conferences such as Huddle Globa.
+- Strong networking skills demonstrated through active participation summits and events.
-- Co-founder of [Petagon](https://www.pentagon.com/group) a community of hackers, which has grown to 10 members.
+- I'm able to interact with people in a professional manner also expanding my network with people which might help me in future.

 #### As a Top 100 Member: